 Kids First Champion clubs or schools are those identified as achieving particular success in:

 - Retaining and keeping players in the game.

-This is a great opportunity to help recognise and reward the efforts of those involved in Old Mutual Wealth Kids First who are upskilling their coaches, building players’ confidence and creating a great rugby environment for all.
+This is a great opportunity to help recognise and reward the efforts of those involved in Quilter Kids First who are upskilling their coaches, building players’ confidence and creating a great rugby environment for all.